akgunkaan/ODD-Processing-Pipeline-with-Kafka-Redis-and-Cassandra/README.md

-# ODD Processing Pipeline with Kafka, Redis, and Cassandra
+# ODD Processing Pipeline with Kafka, Redis, and Cassandra PoC

 This project demonstrates a data processing pipeline designed to ingest, prioritize, and store Operational Design Domain (ODD) data from YAML files.
 It leverages a modern, distributed architecture based on the principles of the CAP theorem, using Kafka, Redis, and Cassandra.